 Is your child having trouble sleeping?
 It may be due to what they eat before they sleep.
 Suzanne Khor, Senior Dietician from Thomson Paediatric Centre (The Child Development Centre) shares five types of food to avoid giving children before their bedtime.

 Iced tea, bubble tea, coffee and some types of energy drinks contain caffeine.
 Children should not drink these drinks at all, and especially not at bedtime as they contain caffeine, a stimulant.
 Your child could have a lot of trouble getting to sleep after drinking caffeinated drinks.

 Soda, sweetened juice and drinks that contain a lot of sugar should be avoided before sleeping.
 It may lead to tooth decay if they forget to brush their teeth before sleeping.
 In addition, high sugar drinks may lead to a ‘sugar high’ and may be associated with hyperactive behaviour.

 3. Fried foods

-If junior’s favorite food is fried chicken or fries , it is okay to give him that occasionally, but not at bedtime .
+If junior’s favourite food is fried chicken or fries, it is okay to give him that occasionally, but not at bedtime.
 Oily food takes longer to digest and may cause stomach discomfort.

 4. Chocolate, candy and sweets